grapa-dev/grapa/docs-src/docs/model_download.md

 ## Overview

-The `$MODEL` type supports GGUF format models, which are optimized for LLAMA.cpp.
+The `$MODEL` type supports GGUF format models, which are optimized for local inference.
 These models are typically large files (several GB) and may be split into multiple parts for easier downloading.

 ## Download Methods